 Let us hope Obergruppenführer Michael will be as forgiving and as understanding of other human’s frailties as he is of his own when he produces his “police and crime plan” in the coming months.
 There’s no rush: it’s about all he will have to do for his £100k a year (plus expenses).

-In the STAR Centre polling booth, with the Police Commissioner ballot paper in front of me and that stingy stubby pencil on the end of a string in my hand, I paused a moment to consider my options before writing diagonally across the names of the four candidates: ARREST ALUN MICHAEL!
+In the STAR Centre polling booth, with the Police Commissioner ballot paper in front of me and that stingy stubby pencil on the end of a string in my hand, I paused a moment to consider my options before writing diagonally across the names of the four candidates: NOT ALUN MICHAEL!

 I regret it now: yet again I had used an exclamation mark where it wasn’t really needed!